How to Resolve numpy.linalg.LinAlgError: Singular matrix in NumPy (Determinant Check, Regularization, and Pseudo‑Inverse)

-Encountering a ‘LinAlgError: Singular matrix’ error is common in numerical computations involving matrices.
+Encountering a numpy.linalg.LinAlgError: Singular matrix is common when trying to invert or solve systems with ill‑conditioned matrices whose determinant is effectively zero.
 This error indicates that the matrix you are trying to invert or perform certain operations on is singular, meaning it doesn’t have an inverse.
 Here’s how to approach resolving this issue in NumPy.

 Understanding a Singular Matrix